cancelchain/documentation/docs/source/api.rst

 API Roles
 ^^^^^^^^^

 There are four different client API roles that control what API services/methods are authorized for a client of a node.
-If a client address is assigned to more than one role, the more expansive role will take precendence.
+If a client address is assigned to more than one role, the more expansive role will take precedence.

 Reader
 """"""